purestorage/helm-charts/docs/csi-snapshot-clones.md

 To enable these features in OpenShift edit the Feature Gate Custom Resource, named `cluster`, in the `openshift-config` project.
 Add `VolumeSnapshotDataSource` and `VolumePVCDataSource`as enabled feature gates.

+### Docker Kubernetes Service

+Install UCP with the `--storage-expt-enabled` flag.
+This will enable all the k8s 1.14 capable feature gates, including support for volume snapshots.
+**Note:** Volume clones are not supported in DKS due to the version of Kuberenetes deployed by Docker EE 3.0.

 ### Validating Feature Gates

 To validate if your feature gates have been correctly set, check the `api-server` pod in the `kube-system` namespace for one of the nodes in the cluster: